 COVID-19 update (Government-controlled areas)

 Containment measures: In mid-March, the Government of Ukraine imposed quarantine restrictions to minimize the risk of transmission across the country, including in the conflict-affected area of eastern Ukraine.
-In May, these restrictions began to ease based on the fulfillment of criteria adopted on both sides of the ‘contact line.’
-In the Government-controlled areas, the implementation of the quarantine exit strategy has been dynamic, with oblasts adapting restriction measures according to testing capacity, COVID-19 cases growth rate, hospital bed occupancy and COVID-19 detection rate.
-As of 2 July, 14 of 24 oblasts in Ukraine met the criteria to proceed with easing the COVID-19-related restrictions.
-Donetska oblasts was not among them lagging behind on testing.
-The adaptive quarantine will remain in place until 31 July 2020 and might be extended further.
+In May, these restrictions began to be eased based on the fulfilment of criteria adopted on both sides of the “contact line”.
+In GCA, an adaptive quarantine was introduced to counter the spread of the virus.
+Oblasts have been divided into the “red/orange/yellow/green” COVID-19 risk level regions based on two indicators (starting from 28 September): the COVID-19 hospital bed occupancy and COVID-19 incidence rate.
+The COVID-19 restrictive measures are implemented in cities and raions within oblasts in accordance with their risk levels.
+The adaptive quarantine currently in place has been extended until 30 June 2021.

 On 16 June, the Government of Ukraine announced that the whole country was now in the “green” level of the COVID-19 risk and eased some of the COVID-19 restrictions.
 In particular, as long as the country remains in the “green zone”, Ukrainians travelling from abroad or crossing the “contact line” from NGCA will not be required to make a COVID-19 test or self-isolate.